 - More than half of the respondents said $500 per year or more.

-“The perception of high cost has not shifted over the years,” LIMRA commented when it released the findings.
-It has conducted its annual survey for more than a decade.1
+“As with every year prior, respondents greatly overestimate the cost,” LIMRA commented when it released the findings.
+It has conducted its annual survey for more than a decade.1.

 Additionally, the research indicates that the younger you are, the more likely you are to overestimate the cost.